emilsw/ew/cv.md

 Hi, I'm Emils.
 I'm a multidisciplinary growth marketing & CRO (conversion rate optimisation) strategist, currently working as an independent consultant.

-For the past five years I've been helping SaaS and E-commerce companies (like [Quimbee](https://www.quimbee.com/), [Custody X change](https://www.custodyxchange.com/), [Isolta](https://www.isolta.fi/), [Athletic Greens](https://athleticgreens.com), [Baseballism](https://www.baseballism.com/), [Marine Depot](https://www.marinedepot.com/)) grow their user/customer base, improve conversion rates, retention and profitability through data, UX research and experimentation
+For the past five years, I've been helping SaaS and E-commerce companies (like [Quimbee](https://www.quimbee.com/), [Isolta](https://www.isolta.fi/), [Custody X change](https://www.custodyxchange.com/), [Athletic Greens](https://athleticgreens.com), [Baseballism](https://www.baseballism.com/)) grow through better conversions, retention and profitability using data, UX research and experimentation.

+---

+### Experience

-### EW inc. Digital growth and optimization consultancy (CRO, UX, Experimentation & Digital Analytics)
+#### EW inc. Digital growth and optimization consultancy (CRO, UX, Experimentation & Digital Analytics)

 *Owner/Independent consultant - April 2014 to Present*

-* Helped double revenue (from 50k USD/month to 100k+ USD/month) for [Quimbee.com](https://www.quimbee.com/) (recently named the #9 fastest growing education company in the United States by Inc magazine) through CRO and UX research
+* Helped double revenue (from 50k USD/month to 100k+ USD/month) for [Quimbee.com](https://www.quimbee.com/) (recently named the #9 fastest growing education company in the United States by Inc magazine) by optimizing their conversion rates and helping them better understand their users (UX research)

-* Revamped and led the execution of an international go-to-market strategy for [Isolta.fi](https://www.isolta.fi/) (a leading invoicing software in Northern Europe), achieving 300%+ growth in the market
+* Revamped and led the execution of an international go-to-market strategy for [Isolta.fi](https://www.isolta.fi/) (a leading invoicing software in Northern Europe), achieving 300%+ growth in the market using the best CRO & UX practices

 * Designed and managed execution of successful A/B tests for e-commerce and SaaS, adding over 4 million USD + in revenue